Kendall Jenner Covers Vogue India's 10th Anniversary Issue

 If a hard copy of the magazine isn't enough, the photographer is also releasing a limited-edition print (500, to be exact) of the cover model, shot on this Indian excursion, to support Girl Rising, a campaign dedicated to educating and empowering girls.

-The Vogue India May issue will be on newsstands May 4.
+The Vogue India 10th anniversary issue will be on newsstands May 4.